Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

 where $d=(I_{cl}-I_{cr})/(I_{cl}+I_{cr})$ is the junction asymmetry, with $I_{cl(r)}$ being the critical current of the left(right) junction in the DC-SQUID.
-The symmetry point can be extracted by checking the point of reflection symmetry for each trace of the transmission measurement at each value of $\Phi_x$, and the fitted asymmetry is $d=0.069\pm 0.001$.
-To verify the effect of finite $X$-loop inductance, we use a full circuit model (see Appendix in Ref.~\cite{dai_2021_calibrationfluxcrosstalk}) to numerically extract the symmetry points and compare with the analytical expression.
-As shown in Fig.~\ref{fig:Calibration}(b), using the same junction asymmetry $d$, the discrepancy between the numerically simulated and analytical $\Phi_z^\t{sym}$ grows larger as $\Phi_x$ increases, but always remain below $1.5~\text{m}\Phi_0$ for the range where the coherence measurements were performed, justifying the use of the analytical expression.
+The symmetry point can be extracted by checking the point of reflection symmetry for each trace of the transmission measurement at each value of $\Phi_x$.
+Except for the point at $\Phi_x=0.1~\Phi_0$, which we attribute to anti-crossing between the resonator and the CSFQ higher energy levels and crosstalk calibration errors, the extracted symmetry points fits well to an asymmetry value of $d=0.069\pm 0.001$.
+To verify the effect of finite $X$-loop inductance, we use a full circuit model (see Supplementary Note 3) to numerically extract the symmetry points and compare with the analytical expression.
+As shown in Fig.~\ref{fig:Calibration}(b), using the same junction asymmetry $d$, the discrepancy between the numerically simulated and analytical $\Phi_z^\t{sym}$ grows larger as $\Phi_x$ increases, but always remains below $1.5~\text{m}\Phi_0$ for the range where the coherence measurements were performed, justifying the use of the simpler analytical expression for extracting the junction asymmetry from the data.

 Once the crosstalk and junction asymmetry are calibrated, spectroscopy of the qubit is performed at a range of $\Phi_z$ and $\Phi_x$ biases, with the resonator SQUID biased at $\Phi_r=0$.
 A circuit model of the device is fit to the transition frequencies between ground, first and second excited states.
-The model includes the full capacitance matrix between islands, the loop inductances, and the Josephson junction critical currents, and is simulated using a package developed in Ref.~\cite{kerman_2020_efficientnumericalsimulation} (see Appendix in Ref.~\cite{dai_2021_calibrationfluxcrosstalk} for circuit parameters).
+The model includes the full capacitance matrix between islands, the loop inductances, and the Josephson junction critical currents, and is simulated using a package developed in Ref.~\cite{kerman_2020_efficientnumericalsimulation}.
+The fit has been presented in the supplemental material of a previous work~\cite{dai_dissipative_2022}, and the circuit parameters are reproduced in Supplementary Note 3 for completeness.

 Using the circuit model, the qubit persistent current $I_p$ and tunneling amplitude $\Delta$ versus the flux bias in the $X$-loop $\Phi_x$ can be obtained.
 The persistent current $I_p$ can be calculated using two different methods.
-In the first method, we rely on the operator matrix element defined on the CSFQ circuit
+In the first method, we rely on the operator matrix element of the circuit, which corresponds to the magnetic dipole moment of the CSFQ, given by